apache/nuttx/configs/README.txt

   STM32F103VET6 chip.
 See http://firestm32.taobao.com .
 Version 2 and 3 of
   the boards are supported but only version 2 has been tested.

+configs/flipnclick-sam3x
+  Board support for the Mikroe Flip&Click STM32X board.
+This board is an Arduino-Due work-alike with four Mikroe Click bus interfaces.
+Like the Arduino DUE, this board features the Atmel ATSAM3X8E MCU running at 84 MHz.

 configs/freedom-k64f
   This port uses the NXP/FreeScale FREEDOM-K64F development board.
 This board uses the Kinetis K64 MK64FN1M0VLL12 Cortex-M4 MCU.